Equity release

 Equity release interest rates

-Usually, lifetime mortgages offer higher rates of interest than standard fixed-rate mortgages.
-You can expect to find interest rates of around 3-5%, but these vary from one provider to the next.
-It’s a good idea to shop around and find the best interest rate for you.
-An adviser will be best placed to tell you what the interest rate will be based on your age and the amount that you want to release.
+It’s a good idea to shop around to find the best equity release rates for you.
+An advisor will be best placed to tell you what the interest rate will be, based on your age and the amount that you want to release.

 Is equity release safe?

-Equity Release is regulated by the Financial Conduct Authority (FCA).
-Plus, the Equity Release Council has a code of conduct for safeguarding customers that goes over and above FCA Regulations.
+Equity release is regulated by the Financial Conduct Authority (FCA).
+Plus, the Equity Release Council has a code of conduct for safeguarding customers.

-In terms of whether it’s safe for you personally, there are a number of things you can do to protect yourself better:
+In terms of whether it’s safe for you personally, there are several things you can do to protect yourself:

-• Get as much advice and information as possible – equity release can be complicated, particularly for anyone new to the idea.
-To ensure that it’s the right move for your personal situation, you might want to discuss it with a fully qualified equity release adviser.
+- Get as much equity release advice and information as possible – equity release can be complicated, particularly for anyone new to the idea.
+To ensure that it’s the right move for your personal situation, you might want to discuss it with a fully qualified equity release advisor.

-• If possible, don’t take all the money in one go – while it might sound great to get a huge amount in a lump sum, don’t do it unless you have to.
-The more you release and borrow, the more expensive it’ll be.
+All lifetime mortgages offered by Compare the Market’s equity release partner Responsible Equity Release are from lenders approved by the Equity Release Council. - If possible, don’t take all the money in one go – while it might sound great to get a huge amount in a lump sum, don’t do it unless you have to.
+The more you release and borrow, the more expensive it will be.
 That’s because the interest will kick in as soon as you take the money.
-However, you can take it in smaller chunks by using an interest-free reserve, which will make it cheaper in the long run, while still providing you with the same amount overall.

 Is equity release the right option for me?